marmeladema/gandyndns/README.md

 # Gandyndns

 ## What is Gandyndns?
-Gandidyndns is a dynamic IP updater based on Gandi API (>=3.3.36).
+Gandidyndns is a dynamic IP updater based on Gandi LiveAPI.
 It can handle IPv4 and IPv6 although care should taken for IPv6 if you use dynamic/temporary addresses.

 ## How does it work?
 Well, read the code, it's pretty simple :]
 In short, it does the following for each domain that has to be updated:

-1. Retrieve current address from http://whatip.me
+1. Retrieve current address(es) from http://whatip.me
+For each type of each record of each domain from the configuration:
-2. Resolve current domain from google dns server
+2. Retrieve current record from gandi
-3. If both match than, everything is up to date!
-If not we go on.
+3. If both records match, current record is up to date!
-4. Retrieve current zone version from gandi
-5. If a record with the same name/type/value is found, then current zone version is up to date, but not propagated yet!
-If not we go on.
-6. Create new zone version
-7. Update or create a record for the current domain
-8. Set current zone version to newly created version Done.
+4. If not, we upgrade gandi with current record informations Done.

 ## How to install it?